-London, United Kingdom | 2014-2017 | On site
+London, United Kingdom | 2017

-Altogether, the variety of spaces in Rathbone Square are welcoming and free to enjoy for all members of the public whether they live in the development, work in the offices, or simply passing by.
+Altogether, the new garden encompasses a variety of spaces that enrich the experience of the visitor and improve the quality of public space in central London.
+The space is welcoming and free to enjoy for all members of the public whether they live in the development, work in the offices, or simply passing by.